Professional Services Staff Profiles

-Lynn has been with DPAG since June 2015, joining us from the Nuffield Department of Population Health (NDPH), and heads up the Research Administration team.
+Lynn was with DPAG from June 2015 - June 2020, joining us from the Nuffield Department of Population Health (NDPH), and heads up the Research Administration team.
 She was responsible for overseeing the department’s entire research portfolio, managing the pre and post research awards process to facilitate the full cycle from research application to the fruition of a new research project.
 Interview on Thursday 24 October 2019.

 Ryan has been part of DPAG’s Teaching and Technical Support team since March 2017, working on setting up and running the physiology practical classes, and has recently taken up the post of Practical Teaching and Technician Manager.
 Prior to this, he worked at the John Radcliffe Hospital and has also worked in the department before, first joining in November 2007 to work in the Mortuary.
 Interview on Wednesday 2 October 2019.

 Katie has been with DPAG since February 2018, and as part of the HR team, is responsible for facilitating the administration for a full range of HR services.
 Prior to this, she worked for entrepreneurs in a tech and sports company respectively.
 Interview on Wednesday 14 August 2019.
 Katie became HR Advisor in September 2020 and is now Deputy HR Manager as of July 2021.